 “Why don’t you ask the shaman directly?
 He’s at ease now, since we’re waiting for low tide,” the organiser said.
 He led me over to the rough wooden platform, bedecked in nipah frond origami decorations, and sat me down before the head shaman of the Mah Meri in Pulau Carey.

 I could hardly believe how lucky I was.
 I felt even luckier when I was told later by a young woman there, that this isn’t usually allowed.

 “Ask!” prompted the organiser.
-So I asked, why were flags and the the shamans’ clothing mainly in yellow?
-And the cloth wrapped around the totems in the Ancestors’ Hut?
+So I asked: why were the flags and the shamans’ clothing mainly in yellow?
+And the cloth wrapped around the totems in the Ancestors’ Hut as well?
 Was there a special meaning to yellow?

-- 1 Hari Moyang of the Mah Meri nation
+- Hari Moyang of the Mah Meri nation

-- 2 The Puja Pantai ceremony begins
+- The Puja Pantai ceremony begins

 Hari Moyang of the Mah Meri nation

-This is by far my favourite reason for asking questions when I find myself in these situations.
+This is by far my favourite reason for asking open questions when I find myself in these situations.